-Your lawyer will assist you to make sure that the mortgage is well written and that the different clauses protect your interests.
+Your lawyer will assist you to make sure that the mortgage is well-written and that the different clauses protect your interests.

-If you buy your property for investment purpose, it is important to note that you could have a tax incentive to take a loan, as you have to pay a tax on your “net income” and you are allowed to deduct some charges from your rental income. (see Part IV for more on that).
+If you buy your property for investment purposes, it is important to note that you could have a tax incentive to take a loan, as you have to pay a tax on your “net income” and you are allowed to deduct some charges from your rental income. (see Part IV for more on that).

 Have a quick look at our last paper: Your definitive guide to your Spanish Mortgage: How to apply?
 How to get the best rates?